 The Umbrellas of Cherbourg May 11, 2017

-Jacques Demy’s musical masterpiece The Umbrellas of Cherbourg (1964) is all song and color, a whirlwind of Technicolor artifice, storybook dreaminess, and shining theatrics.
-It’s optically ravishing and aurally tuneful, as any feature of the genre should be.
-But it’s also beautifully poignant, a champion (like last year’s fizzy La La Land) of the belief that feel-good enthusiasm is good and fine but carefully fashioned bittersweetness is even better.
+Jacques Demy’s musical masterpiece The Umbrellas of Cherbourg (1964) is all song and color — a whirlwind of Technicolor artifice and storybook dreaminess.
+It’s optically ravishing and tuneful, as any feature of the genre should be.
+But it’s also poignant, a champion (like last year’s fizzy La La Land) of the belief that feel-good enthusiasm is good and fine but carefully fashioned bittersweetness is even better.

 It was a bold experiment in 1964 and continues to thrill.
 Conceived years after musical maestros Vincente Minnelli and Stanley Donen were seemingly finished outdoing themselves, it is a gorgeous representation of Demy’s genius.
 Though considered a major player in the French New Wave, a cinematic period which saw young iconoclasts rejecting the norms of filmmaking, Demy doesn’t much resemble his literary peers.
 Unlike Jean-Luc Godard and François Truffaut, his more clinical counterparts, sentimentality is more his forte than complete silver screen subversion.